dark-matter-shop-onion-go/dark-matter-shop-onion/README.md

-Update:  12 September Link is now clickable and accessible
+Update:  18 September The link is live and working smoothly.